FOREX-Dollar gives back gains after rise to two-week highs

 "We are still looking to sell the dollar against some of the other majors but we're hoping for another bit of a rally in the dollar to sell into."

-BNP's Sneyd argued the retreat in U.S. yields in the past week suggested that investors were coming to the conclusion that it is not just global factors that are likely to keep the Fed on hold this year.
+BNP's Sneyd argued that the retreat in U.S. yields since in the past week suggests that investors are coming to the conclusion that it is not just global factors that are likely to keep the Fed on hold this year.

 Many economists say the U.S. economy still lacks the investment that will drive greater underlying demand growth and the scale of popular concern over growth evident in the U.S. presidential campaign only argues against raising rates soon.

-"Dollar positioning seems broadly neutral as both positioning and price trends suggest longs have been cleared out, and positioning alone will not be the driver of the next broad dollar move," Bank of America Merrill Lynch analysts said.

-They said that might generate more pressure on the Canadian dollar and other commodities linked currencies such as the Australian and New Zealand dollar, which have surged since hitting long-term lows in mid-January.

-Analysts believe Japan will be wary of intervening to offset flows of money into the yen before it hosts a G7 meeting this month, but Tokyo is clearly unhappy with a 14 percent rise in the currency since December.
+With the global mood more uncertain, that may put Japan, traditionally a safe haven for capital in times of stress, in a yet tighter spot.
+Analysts believe it will be wary of intervening to offset flows of money into the yen before it hosts a G7 meeting later this month, but Tokyo is clearly unhappy with a 14 percent rise in the currency since December.

-Hamada said on Tuesday Japan would step in to foreign exchange markets if the yen strengthened to 90-95 per dollar, even if that upsets the United States.
-Those levels are still some way off.
+Hamada said on Tuesday Japan will step in to foreign exchange markets if the yen strengthens to 90-95 per dollar, even if that upsets the United States.

 "The tone of the verbal interventions has become much more outspoken over the past few days which no doubt has made some traders feel nervous," Commerzbank analysts said in a note.
-(Editing by Alison Williams)
+(Editing by Andrew Heavens)

 Political and general news ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events -----------------------------------------------------------